So your older aging parent really wants to get going with a digital device? If so, please think carefully about the learning process.

 In a well-known New York City joke about Carnegie Hall, someone asks a cab driver, “How do you get to Carnegie Hall?”
 Without missing a beat the answer is “Practice, practice, practice.”
 This joke has many incarnations and you can read about some of them at the Carnegie Hall website

 - Practice is essential if an older elder hopes to develop digital device skills.
 If, as one adult child commented to me, “My dad is interested in all this technology, so he’s taking a class,” I respond positively, but I add a caveat about practicing.
 I’ll remind my friend that an older elder parent needs to understand that the class or the tutoring session is only the beginning.
 To use technology well an individual needs to be motivated to set aside practice time (or my friend will need to figure out a plan to reinforce the class activities).
 It is all about understanding the elder parent’s technology learning curve, and it may be a lot of work.
+And it doesn’t help that, as we age, our brains become a bit less efficient at learning new things.

 2. Often older elders, when they take a tech class or get tutoring, experience a tug-of-war between note-taking and hands-on device activity.
 Keep in mind that many of today’s older seniors were born into a world of pens, inkwells, and chalkboards — so they copied information and learned early on to take notes.
 But taking notes during a digital device teaching session is not an efficient way of learning.
 Hands-on experience contributes the most to successful mastery and basic handouts or detailed notes from you or the instructor will be reassuring.